kissmetrics/km-support/_posts/2013-04-23-specifications.md

 There are only a handful of scenarios where it is appropriate to directly call `alias`:

-* You implement KISSmetrics using more than one source of data: combining data from an external KM [integration][integration], server-side libraries, and/or our JavaScript library.
+* You implement Kissmetrics using more than one source of data: combining data from an external KM [integration][integration], server-side libraries, and/or our JavaScript library.
 * You are identifying people by their email address, and they update their email address within your app.
 * You change your tracking schema to identify people...say, from email address to username.